Dell-Networking/ansible-dellos-docs/source/roles.rst

 TEMPLATE role
 -------------

-The `dellos-template <https://github.com/Dell-Networking/ansible-role-dellos-template/>`_ This role facilitates the TEXTFSM parsing engine.
+The `dellos_template <https://galaxy.ansible.com/Dell-Networking/dellos_template/>`_ This role facilitates the TEXTFSM parsing engine.
 TextFSM is a template based state machine .
 It takes the raw string input from the CLI of network devices  dellos10 , run them through a TEXTFSM template and return structured text in the form of a Python dictionary.

 Abstracted for ``OS10``